 Segregation of areas will also need to be factored into your design flow, as separate equipment is required for any different processes taking place.
 Storage areas for raw materials and finished products will also need to remain separate, and more than likely lockable due to the value of goods both before and after they have been processed.

-Now let’s look at what’s required - any manufacturer or assembler of a Schedule 2 drug (as CBD is defined) requires a Home Office Controlled Drug licence for importing and exporting purposes, known as a manufacturer’s (Specials) license.
+Now let’s look at what’s required - any manufacturer or assembler of a Schedule 2 drug (as CBD is defined) requires a Home Office Controlled Drug licence for importing and exporting purposes.

 Our fully-flush monobloc panel cleanrooms are compliant with GMP guidelines and have the capability to be upgraded in future, with additional fan filter units added to provide an uplift in classification, in-line with your growth plans.
 Whether non-medicinal or medicinal, a cleanroom environment will certainly ensure you work under best practice for manufacture, filling and packaging of your products.